JKx2020/sql-challenge/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

+To Run:
+1. open PGAdmin and go to your Postgres account
+2. import the CSV files
+3. run the "QuickDBD-export (5).sql" code to create your tabkes, map primary keys and and foreign keys
+4. each query is saved separately, so you can pick and choose between each to get your desired results